Two-layer sharply stratified Euler fluids in three dimensions: a Hamiltonian setting: Special solutions

 The coefficient $B$ is not sign definite, and vanishes at the critical ratio $h_1/h_2=\sqrt{\rho_1/\rho_2}$, so that elevation or depression of the interface depends on these ``hardware" parameters.
 Indeed, from \eqref{zetgam}, the elevation $\zeta$ of the interface has the opposite sign of that of the parameter $B$ in~(\ref{pars}).
 Hence, the role of $B$ makes the interface move away from the deeper fluid layer, at this order of approximation.
 Note that this attractive effect of the ``nearest" horizontal boundary dictated by $B$ is curiously opposite to its counterpart in the traveling wave solutions, well known for the $2D$ case (see also the next section).
 Whether this phenomenon of ``nearest-boundary attraction" for this class of nontrivial stationary solutions in the two-layer case is a mere artifact of our weakly non-linear asymptotics, or it has a deeper physical meaning, is a problem that deserves a more detailed study, but one that falls beyond the aims of the present paper.

 The stationary solutions can also be associated with an explicit expression for the interfacial pressure $P$.
-The layer averaged momentum weakly non-linear equations (3.20) of \cite{ChCa96}, specialized to the case of flat bottom (see, also, eq.
-(2.20) of~\cite{BaCh13}), yield for the lower fluid average velocity $\bar{\mb{u}}=(\ou_2,\bar{v}_2)$ the evolution
+The layer averaged momentum weakly non-linear equation (4.4) of \cite{ChCa96}, { specialized to the case of flat bottom (see, also, eq.\ (2.20) of~\cite{BaCh13}), yields for the lower fluid interface velocity $\wit{\mb{u}}=(\wit{u}_2,\wit{v}_2)$ the evolution

-Restoring the asymptotic small parameter $\alpha\simeq \epsilon^2$ in the quadratic inertia term, and considering stationary flows. yields the Bernoulli relation
+Restoring the asymptotic small parameter $\alpha\simeq \epsilon^2$ in the quadratic inertia term, and considering stationary flows, yields the Bernoulli relation